 If the school brings in a group to give a presentation, that group can’t risk offending the school since they’re the ones paying the bills.

-That’s why I work directly for borrowers like you to avoid this conflict of interest (I’m assuming Ross won’t be inviting me to speak anytime soon).
-I prefer to talk one on one and create custom plans instead of giving generic tips about how to pay back med or vet school loans.
+That’s why we work directly for borrowers like you to avoid this conflict of interest.
+I’m assuming Ross won’t be inviting me to speak anytime soon.
+I prefer to talk one-on-one and create custom plans instead of giving generic tips about how to pay back med or vet school loans.

-If you’re trying to figure out how to pay hundreds of thousands of student debt from Ross University, my team and I would love to make a plan for you and hopefully save you a lot of money projected over the life of your loan repayment.
+If you’re trying to figure out how to pay hundreds of thousands of student debt from Ross University, my team and I would love to make a plan for you.
+And we can hopefully save you a lot of money projected over the life of your loan repayment.

-These are scenarios we try to answer for you with our student loan planning service, and we’ve advised hundreds of millions since we started.
+These are scenarios we try to answer for you with our student loan planning service, and we’ve advised over a billion since we started.
+If pursuing a forgiveness program is your best options, we’ll let you know that.
+And if refinancing is best, we can help you compare lenders.

 The good news is I’ve never met someone who was beyond help, no matter how high your student loan balance ended up being.